UCL/rsd-cppcourse/session1/07newclass.md

 ## Adding the new class

-We're going to add the class for the reaction.
+We're going to add the class to model reactions.

 So far, we don't want it to *do* anything, just to exist and be able to be instantiated.